 - As unusual measuring devices go, the cran / half-cran / quarter-cran baskets of the Scots herring fishery are in a class of their own.
 Here is a well-referenced Internet article.

 - An academic site at Nottingham UK with a short and useful summary of weighing and measuring terms which appear in manuscript historical sources .

 - Edwin Schellenberg's fascinating collection, from the heart of Continental European scalemaking in Switzerland.

 - A new Gallery at the Museum of London (Docklands) opened in March 2016.
 It contains some of the weighing machines from the 19th century used in the docks.
 You can search the site to see the digitised collections, and find the locations of authentic scales in-situ.
 Some of the large beamscales are apparently used to weigh individuals from school parties.

 - The well-loved Pathe newsreels are available free of charge to view online.
 Some of the clips (lasting a few short minutes) feature weighing and scientific measurement from as far back as the 1930s.

-- NEW!
-A free-to-use database of UK Industrial History, with searchable content.
+- A free-to-use database of UK Industrial History, with searchable content.
 Contains a digital copy of The Engineer Magazine back to Victorian times.
 Useful for browsing manufacturers' names and details, as well as for finding technical articles.

 - The UK Postal Museum (in London)'s website has a searchable database of postal scales and weights, some from the 1800s.
 It may also be possible to register with the Curatorial Team to conduct research and view items and documents by arrangement.

-- NEW!
-BIZERBA is a brand of scales with a 150-year history.
+- BIZERBA is a brand of scales with a 150-year history.
 Stemming from the German town of Balingen in Baden-Wuerttemberg, it has sold shop scales and other equipment across the world.
 The website is good for dates, factual information and images of its vintage scales.